Sales Summary & Analytics Guide

 Reading This Table:

-- 2025-09**:** Sold 300 $YELLOW at $1.21, received 364.2 USDT
+- 2025-09: Sold 300 at $1.21, received 364.2 USDT

-- Total: 300 $YELLOW sold over 1 days, average rate $1.21
+- Total: 300 sold over 1 day, average rate $1.21

 Total Row

-The last row shows aggregated totals:
+The last row shows aggregated totals for all rows in the current view:

-Total Amount Sold
+Total Token Sold

 - Sum of all tokens sold in the period